Branderstudio/brander-gulp-tasks/README.md

 This is set of gulp tasks for common usage.
 It is wrapper over popular gulp things.
 It is flexible reusable and easy configurable.

+## What it can

+1. create hash of build time in custom format
+2. install bower with custom configuration
+3. browser sync
+4. requirejs build, optimize, concat
+5. just copy file from one place to another
+6. copy (for now) fonts, images
+7. process SCSS, autoprefixer
+8. build TWIG templates for twigjs

 ## install

 ```bash